alphagov/govuk-developer-docs/source/manual/transition-architecture.html.md

 ---
-owner_slack: '#govuk-platform-health'
+owner_slack: "#govuk-platform-health"
 title: Transition architecture
 section: Transition
 type: learn
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2019-12-17
+last_reviewed_on: 2020-07-14
-review_in: 6 months
+review_in: 1 year
 related_applications: [bouncer, transition]
 ---

 The Transition system is built to transition government websites to GOV.UK.
 The main work around this [happened in 2014][blog], but we still take on websites.

 All the repositories involved in transition have been [tagged with govuk-transition on GitHub][repos].

 [blog]: https://insidegovuk.blog.gov.uk/2014/12/19/300-websites-to-just-1-in-15-months
 [repos]: https://github.com/search?q=topic%3Agovuk-transition+org%3Aalphagov